MillionIntegrals/image-data-encode/README.md

 # Example

+They say an image is worth a thousand words.

-Here is the image of a dragon I've downloaded from Flickr:
+Here is a relatively small image of a dragon (480 × 640) I've downloaded from Flickr:

 ![dragon](https://raw.githubusercontent.com/MillionIntegrals/img-data-encode/master/data/dragon.jpg)